07.08.2025

 Precise and Subject-Specific Attribute Control in AI Image Generation

-MCML Research Insight - With Vincent Tao Hu and Björn Ommer
+MCML Research Insight - With Felix Krause, Vincent Tao Hu, and Björn Ommer

 Text-to-image (T2I) models like Stable Diffusion have become masters at turning prompts like “a happy man and a red car” into vivid, detailed images.
 But what if you want the man to look just a little older, or the car to appear slightly more luxurious without changing anything else?
 Until now, that level of subtle, subject-specific control was surprisingly hard.

-A new method led by first-author Stefan Andreas Baumann, developed in collaboration with co-authors Felix Krause, Michael Neumayr, Nick Stracke, and Melvin Sevi, as well as MCML Junior Member Vincent Tao Hu, and MCML PI Björn Ommer changes this by giving us smooth, precise dials for individual attributes, like age, mood, or color, applied to specific subjects in an image.
+A new method led by first-author Stefan Andreas Baumann, developed in collaboration with MCML Junior Member Felix Krause, co-authors Michael Neumayr, Nick Stracke, and Melvin Sevi, as well as MCML Junior Member Vincent Tao Hu, and MCML PI Björn Ommer changes this by giving us smooth, precise dials for individual attributes, like age, mood, or color, applied to specific subjects in an image.

 «Currently, a fundamental gap exists: no method provides fine-grained modulation and subject-specific localization simultaneously.»